c-stone/cms-react-boilerplate/README.md

-# CMS JS Frontend Base
+# CMS React Boilerplate

 ## Description

-This project is a base template for frontend projects using [HubSpot's JS building blocks](https://github.hubspot.com/cms-js-building-block-examples/).
+This a boilerplate project using [HubSpot's cms-react](https://github.hubspot.com/cms-react/).
 Projects are built and deployed using [Vite](https://vitejs.dev/).
+Clone this repo to start your own cms-react project!

 ## Prerequisites